 - Water and Waste Water Processing and Treatment

 - Environmental Impact Assessment, Sustainability and Climate Change

 Faculty Research Highlights

-- Onita Basu: Water treatment solutions for remote communities
+- Onita Basu: Water treatment solutions for sustainable communities